laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 except that there is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

-**Assignment Grading Criteria**: Programming assignments are graded as follows: 15% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
+**Assignment Grading Criteria**: Programming assignments are graded as
+follows: 15% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
 We typically divide the correctness points over key functions working.
-For example, reading - worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
-Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the 85.
-Thus, your max score for a "properly commented" program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
+For example, reading -- worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
+Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the
+85. Thus, your max score for a "properly commented" program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
 Non-programming assignments/homeworks are graded on a per-problems basis.
 Typically 5 problems will be given and each is worth 20 points.
-These should be typed up using a word processor of your choice e.g., MS Word, LaTeX, etc.
+These should be typed up using a word processor of your choice e.g., MS Word, LaTeX, etc.  These must be submitted on Submitty as well.

 ### Academic Integrity

 While I strongly encourage you to form study groups and work together in learning this material, the course project, homeworks and programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
 What this means is that you should do whatever is necessary to ensure your work remains your work.
-For example, in doing programming assignments you might want to prepend variable names with your initials.
-If during in the grading process, it is determined that students shared or duplicated work, those students will automatically take a zero for the offense plus a 5 point total average deduction.
+If during in the grading process, it is determined that students shared or duplicated work, those students will automatically score a zero for the offense.
 For a second offense, the student or students involved will fail this course and a report will be sent to the Dean of Students office which could result in additional disciplinary action.
+Additionally, undergraduates offenders cannot mentor in the future.
+In the event a graduate student is caught cheating, that student will fail.

 ### Learning Outcomes
 By the end of this course, you will be able to:

 * Apply the concepts of the C programming language to the construction of moderately complex software implementation problems.
 * Apply the concepts of assembly language to correct and efficient translation of a given C programming language into the course required assembly language(s).
 * Apply the concepts of integer and floating point formats to convert from the base-10 integer or scientific format into the correct machine readable binary format.
 * Apply the concepts of Boolean Algebra to simplify given Boolean equations.
 * Apply the concepts of K-Maps to the problem of Boolean expression simplification.
 * Apply the concepts of Performance to the analysis of computer performance problems.
 * Apply the concepts of a multi-cycle datapath and control by showing in written form the processing steps that different classes of instructions require as they move through the datapath and control hardware structures.
 * Apply the concepts of a pipelined datapath and control by showing in written form the processing steps that different classes of instructions require as they move through the datapath and control hardware structures.
 * Apply the concepts of caching and memory hierarchy to solve a problem which requires you to design the "best" cache system given particular design constraints.
 * Apply the concepts of parallel programming to the construction/implementation of a correct and efficiently executing multi-threaded program.